Avanade/DevOpsHOL/azure-devops-project/README.md

 # Continuous Integration with Azure DevOps

 In this lab, we setup our DevOps Project in Azure to create our CI/CD pipeline.
 This will provide us with a standard code base to work with.
+We will also generate a YAML file from the existing pipeline, so we can work with Pipeline as Code in future labs.

 Based on [this](https://docs.microsoft.com/en-us/azure/devops-project/azure-devops-project-aspnet-core) tutorial.